 day (10 cm levels).
 I was lucky if I got through one.
 Not only did I have to excavate the clay, but I had to screen it too.
 By the end of that week I would wake up with my fingers literally locked in place (as though around an invisible shovel).
 And what did I find after all that hard work excavating?
 Nothing.
 In fact, it ended up raining and, because clay doesn’t absorb water, my unit filled up like a pool and I couldn’t even finish it (I was down only nine levels and our “bottoms” were at about 12).
 Surveying is just as physically demanding.
 I get to see some gorgeous locations in BC that I consider myself very lucky to see.
 But hiking up mountains over fallen logs and treefall, and through patches of salal and devil’s club is hard.
 Especially when you’re doing it for 8 hours a day.
 And then 8 hours the next day.
 And another day after that.
 You come out bruised and bleeding and so sore that you can literally barely pick up your legs (at times I have had to physically lift up my legs with my arms to climb back into the boat or car).
 I’m not exaggerating.
 Try spending 8 hours lifting your legs over logs and through viney salal and tree fall and see if you can lift your legs.
 And sometimes you don’t find anything.
 Not even a damn flake.

 Working with difficult People.
 In archaeology we’re almost always working in teams.
 Sometimes large teams, sometimes small teams.
 The only time you might not be working with a team is if you have to go out and do a quick property inspection.
 Whether it’s fellow archaeologists or not, 99% of the time you’re working with other people.
 And sometimes those people suck.
 Even your own colleagues.
-I’ve been extremely fortunate that as a woman I haven’t faced nearly as many difficulties as many other woman have.
+I’ve been extremely fortunate that as a woman I haven’t faced as many difficulties as many other woman have, but that’s not to say I haven’t experienced gender discrimination or sexism.
 I’ve definitely been in frustrating situations (i.e. not taken seriously, not respected, treated like a secretary), but for the most part I’ve been really lucky to work with amazing and respectful colleagues and employers.
 Check out the Google results for “Women, Archaeology, Sexual Harassment” and you’ll get an idea of the crappy situations women have to deal with in archaeology.
 Just because they’re women.

 Putting gender aside for a moment, sometimes people are just generally difficult to work with.
 Sometimes they’re arrogant.
 Sometimes they’re bossy.
 Sometimes they’re lazy.
 Sometimes they’re argumentative.
 Sometimes they’re rude.
 Sometimes they’re clingy.
 Sometimes they talk too much.
 Sometimes they have very strong opinions that you disagree with.
 Sometimes they have absolutely no regard for safety (like project engineers pushing you and your crew to work faster in 35° heat and not caring when you lose 3 members to heat stroke).
 Sometimes they refuse to admit they don’t know what they’re doing and won’t ask for help.
 Sometimes it’s early in the morning, you’re tired, and they’re just too damn happy.
 And you have to spend 8-10 hours a day with them.
 Sometimes you even have to share a room or house with them.
 That’s both as a supervisor and not.
 When I’m supervising a crew I try to be friendly and fair.
 I hate